scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 intended for non-programmers, yet while still embracing many of the important tenets of literate programming.
 For those with an extensive computing background there are a number of great tools like Org-mode [Schulte12]_ that are available.
-Many if not most biologists, chemists and other wet-lab scientists, however, lack the time to adequately learn a complicated environment and the prospect of learning is daunting when it comes to many of the available tools.
+Often, biologists, chemists and other wet-lab scientists, however, lack the time to adequately learn a complicated environment and the prospect of learning is daunting when it comes to many of the available tools.